Middle Eastern cuisine: Iran

-Iranian dishes and foods are known for being rice-based and Iran has been popular for its wide rice production.
-Dishes are typically served as savory or sweet, rather than in courses.
+Persian dishes and foods are known for being rice-based and Iran has been popular for its wide rice production.
+Dishes are typically served as savory or sweet in a single setting, rather than in courses.

 In traditional Iranian restaurants, a large, low table lined with Persian rugs and with cushions around the sides is the setting for a meal.
-Diners sit cross-legged in a circle and food is served in the center (eaten with cutlery on separate plates).
-Tea is served in kamar baareek ("narrow-waist") glasses with sugar and Persian sweets.
+Diners sit cross-legged in a circle around the table and the food is presented in various plates in the center of the table.
+The food is then placed on separate plates for each diner and eaten with cutlery.
+Tea is served in kamar bârik ("narrow-waist") glasses with saffronized sugar and Persian sweets.

-When entertaining dinner guests at home, it is seen as discourteous to serve just enough food, so food is prepared in large quantities.
+When entertaining dinner guests at home, it is seen as discourteous to serve just enough food, so food is prepared in high quantities.
 An important Persian practice is taarof (ritual politeness) where if a person is offered food or drink, they will initially politely decline.
 Only after the host has offered repeatedly, it is accepted and that is to avoid appearing greedy.

 Globalization

 In 2017, Middle-Eastern cuisine was reportedly one of the most popular and fastest-growing ethnic cuisines in the US.
 Dishes such as hummus and falafel are becoming increasingly common in restaurants across the United States.
+In 2020, Datassential reported that there are "nearly 3,300 Middle Eastern restaurants, almost 100 more than last year.
+That's about 0.5% of the total U.S. restaurant population".

 Middle-Eastern cuisine is often misrepresented as simply interchangeable with Mediterranean food in Western markets.